ozankukul/my-win10/README.md

 5. admin shell: winget source update;
 6. admin shell: run main.ps1;
 7. admin shell: agree to the msstore terms;
-   reboot your system
+8. reboot your system
-   run reboot.ps1
+9. run reboot.ps1

+# References

+- Big thanks to [Jay Harris](https://github.com/jayharris/dotfiles-windows) as his repo has been a library to me.